 Prerequisite(s): At least a C in BC Principles of Mathematics 11, Foundations of Math 11, Pre-Calculus 11 or equivalent.
 (3-0 or 3-0) MATH 123 Calculus I (3 sem. hrs.)
 An introduction to the basic elements of calculus and its applications to modeling solutions to quantitative and computational problems encountered in mathematics and science.
-NB: Credit is granted for only one of MATH 120 or MATH 123.
 Prerequisite(s): At least a B in BC Principles of Mathematics 12, or Pre-Calculus 12 or equivalent, or MATH 105.
 (4-0-1; 4-0-1) MATH 124 Calculus II (3 sem. hrs.)
 Transcendental functions, integration techniques, polar co-ordinates, sequences, series, and Taylor series.
-Prerequisite(s): MATH 123 or an A in MATH 120 and the instructor's permission.
-(0-0; 4-0-1) MATH 150 Introduction to Discrete Math (3 sem. hrs.)
+Prerequisite(s): MATH 123.
+(0-0-0; 4-0-1) MATH 150 Introduction to Discrete Math (3 sem. hrs.)
 An introduction to those branches of pure mathematics which are most commonly used in the study of Computing Science and/or have other practical applications.
-Topics include logic, proofs, switching circuits, set theory, induction, functions, languages, finite automata, combinatorics, and algebraic structures.
-NB: Not offered every year.
+Topics include logic, proofs, switching circuits, set theory, induction, functions, languages, finite automata, combinatorics, and algebraic structures. \\NB:\ Not offered every year.
+See department\ NB: Not offered every year.
 See department chair.
 Cross-listed: CMPT 150.